'Ball is in their court' - McIlroy on LIV golfers

 LIV golfers 'prohibiting themselves from getting ranking points'

-Earlier this month, LIV golfers wrote to the Official World Golf Ranking asking that its events are awarded ranking points.
+Earlier this month, LIV golfers wrote to the Official World Golf Ranking (OWGR) asking that its events are awarded ranking points.

 As it stands the circuit is not recognised by the OWGR, meaning participants are at risk of sliding down the world rankings and consequently missing out on entry into the sport's four majors and qualifying for the Olympics.